railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

         The financial year can be divided into monthly or three-monthly accounting periods (when you have a quarterly declaration).

 OpenERP's management of the fiscal year is flexible enough to enable you to work on several years at the same time.
-This gives you several advantages, such as creating three-year budgets, and statements straddling several calendar years.
+This gives you several advantages, such as the possibility to create three-year budgets.

 .. index:: period
 .. index:: fiscal year